 Our destination in New Brunswick was the village of Alma.
 Located 50 km (30 mi) from Hopewell Rocks the village of Alma has a lot of accommodations you can book for your stay.
 We picked Alma as our stay at Hopewell Rocks because of National Park of Fundy that is nearby.

 We got to the motel around 11 pm.
 And as in our first trip to the Maritimes, we “stepped on the same rake” again: we had not bought any beer before our trip!
 A bottle of beer is exactly what you need after a long day of summer driving.
-To make it clear for those who have not read the post about our Prince Edward Island trip, the problem is all Canadian provinces except Quebec sell alcoholic beverages only in special stores.
+To make it clear for those who have not read our post about our Prince Edward Island trip, the problem is all Canadian provinces except Quebec sell alcoholic beverages only in special stores.
 Usually, they are closed very early.

 Our trip to Hopewell Rock took place at the end of June.
 It was a sunny day with clouds – ideal conditions for photographers.